 This course explores methods of effective and efficient teaching strategies that promote optimal learning for struggling students including Universal Design for Learning.
-Candidates will learn how to optimize student learning, select critical content and break complex tasks into obtainable pieces for all students within an inclusive setting.
+Candidates will learn how to optimize student learning, select critical content, and break complex tasks into obtainable pieces for all students within an inclusive setting.
 Additional focus will be placed on monitoring accuracy of student responses and adjusting a lesson based on student performance.
 Throughout this course, candidates will have multiple opportunities to evaluate how explicit instruction (effective and efficient teaching strategies) can align with their current K-12 classroom and discover occasions for application.
-This course will include 5 hours of direct contact with children with disabilities and 5 hours of observation.